kyungrae/study/designing-data-intensive-applications/part2.md

 ### Partitioning and Replication

 Partitioning is usually combined with replication so that copies of each partition are stored on multiple nodes.
+Each node may be the leader for some partitions and a follower for other partitions.

 ```mermaid
 ---